Buying a Used Laser

 1. Is it what it says it is?

 The sail number is no guide to the age of a boat.
 Anyone can buy a set of numbers and make their Laser look newer than it actually is.
 I've seen someone try and sell a 25-year-old hull as a 5-year-old Laser.
 Check the sail number against the number on the plate at the back of the cockpit.
-(If it's really old, like 30 years old, there won't be a plate.
-The number should be moulded in the gelcoat under the bow-eye.)
-If the advertised sail number is higher than the hull number by more than 1000, just walk away: the seller is trying to cheat you straight off, and you may not spot less obvious boat-pimping.
-Even if you like the boat and the sail is new, you will have to replace the numbers to enter any major event.
-Discount the cost of a new sail from the price, because removing numbers won't do the cloth any good.
+(If it's really old, like 40 years old, there won't be a plate; the number should be moulded in the gelcoat under the bow-eye.)
+If the advertised sail number is higher than the hull number by more than 1000, just walk away: the seller is trying to cheat you straight off, and you may not spot less-obvious boat-pimping.
+Even if you like the boat and the sail is new, you'll have to replace the numbers to enter any major event.
+(There is an exception for some 1980s boats: these had the first '1' printed on the plate; this '1' will have faded away or been rubbed off, making the stamped-in number 100,000 lower than it should be.)
+I originally said that you should discount the cost of a new sail because removing numbers won't do the cloth any good, but I have recently discovered that white spirit can remove sail numbers without significantly degrading the sail.

-The sailor may say it's only been sailed inland by his younger sister/maiden aunt, but this may not be strictly true.
-Just because the boat's at Middleshire Sailing Club doesn't mean that it has spent its sailing life on a freshwater pond.
-Check for saltwater corrosion on the spars and seaweed on the launching trolley.
+The seller may say it's only been sailed inland by his younger sister/maiden aunt, but this may not be strictly true.
+Just because the boat is kept at Middleshire Sailing Club doesn't mean that it has spent its sailing life on a freshwater pond.
+Check for saltwater corrosion on the spars; seaweed on the launching trolley is a dead giveaway.
 If it has a trailer there's a stronger chance it's been campaigned elsewhere.
-And some of those maiden aunts are very tough on their boats.
+And some of those maiden aunts are tough on their boats!
+Never buy a Laser superstar's boat unless it is significantly discounted, and if it's got Youth Squad stickers check it thoroughly for dings and repairs.
+Don't be suckered in by Squad stickers of any sort; everyone will know whether you've been in a squad, and if you're over 25 you'll look a right Wally unless you really are in the Senior Squad, in which case you're not going to be getting a used boat, are you?

 2. The Hull

 Look on the Laser hull as the only non-consumable item on a Laser.
-Everything else can be replaced at much lower cost: a complete set of new spars, foils and a sail will set you back £1200, and perhaps £500 for the XD kit.
+Everything else can be replaced at lower cost: a complete set of new class-legal spars, foils and a Mk II Standard sail will set you back well over £2000 (see above).
 If you buy a well-used boat with a good hull, that's pretty much all you can be in the hole for.
-But if you buy a Laser with good spars, foils and a new sail, and a few weeks later the hull turns out to have a cracked cockpit and leak, it will cost you shed-loads to repair, and even then you may not be able to put it right.
+But if you buy a Laser with good spars, foils and a new sail, and a few weeks later the hull turns out to have a cracked cockpit and leak, it will probably cost you loads, and even then you may not be able to put it right.

 3. Other parts